-As such, it is recommended that you only use the Subfolders selection flag flag if you really need it.
+As such, it is recommended that you only use the flag if you really need it.

 Please note that, if you rename a folder whilst using the recursive option, after the rename is complete the file list will be refreshed automatically.
 This is to prevent problems whereby the file-list becomes out of synchronisation with the files on your hard drive.
 If you don't rename a folder (just files), or if you rename anything whilst not using the recursive option, then no refresh is necessary.
+If you want to quickly rename a file/folder manually, without applying any criteria, then you can press F2 on the filename and edit it manually.
+Simply press the enter key without making any changes to cancel the operation.